St. Andrews, the crown jewel in the Kingdom of Fife, doesn’t automatically scream ”budget holiday destination.”

 Cheap places to eat in St Andrews

 The Criterion has affordable hot breakfast rolls.
-For lunch they have soups, sandwhiches and wraps ranging from £4.50-£6.50.
+For lunch they have soups, sandwiches and wraps ranging from £4.50-£6.50.

 I also really like Northpoint Cafe for a cup of tea and a scone.
-They also have delicious soups and filling sandwiches.
+They also have delicious soups and filling sandwiches at affordable prices.

-Taste of Scotland on the Bell street corner has delicious soya soup, handmade cakes and sweet higlands buns at great prices.
+Taste of Scotland on the Bell street corner has delicious soya soup, handmade cakes and sweet highlands buns at great prices.